BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <p class="parenthetical">(defensive)</p>
 <p>What, I was working!
 Setting up my table ... and stuff...</p>
 </div>
 <p>Baz places her hand on her arm and stares off to the side as her words trail off.
-Passed a raised eyebrow, Clover looks her over.
+Past a raised eyebrow, Clover looks her over.
 With a sigh, he turns his glare into a sympathetic gaze.</p>
 <div class="dialogue">
 <h4>CLOVER</h4>
 <p>I'm sure you'll do fine.</p>